linsyking/messenger-manual/component.typ

 - They do not have the base data
 - They cannot get the common data
 - Users need to set the `Msg` and `Target` type for every portable component
-- Users who use portable components need to provide a codec to translate the messages and targets
+- Users who use portable components need to provide a codec to transform the messages and targets

 *Warning*.
 Portable components are only useful when you are designing a component applicable to many different scenes (e.g. UI element).
 However, if your component is tightly connected to the scene (in most cases), please use scene prototype discussed in @sceneproto.
 It allows you to reuse scene and components.
 Think carefully whether you really need portable components before using it.